 Undergraduate or Masters Students

 Motivated students currently enrolled at Cornell are encouraged to inquire about available projects.
 Emails welcome with a resume or brief description of any mechanical engineering, materials, or programming classes and/or experience.
-For fall 2022 we will be seeking MS students interested in experimental, theoretical, and computational work related to engineering living materials.
+For fall 2023 we will be seeking MS students interested in experimental, theoretical, and computational work related to engineering living materials, dynamically bonded polymers, polymer composites, and biodegradation.